nigel-smk/d3-playground/Readme.md

   - in this case we must do some math to find the appropriate x
   - D3 is at the mercy of svg spec, you must work around it
 - third run
+  - more data == wider chart
-  - we can use the data in many places
+  - we can use the data in many places like css

 ## Scales

 - **slide first**
+- look at code
+  - scale created at 1-1
+  - define domain
+  - define range
+- demo run (will debug)
+  - see the scaling!
+- **back to code**
+ - lets scale our bar chart
+  - scale max

-- the SVG primer is by a member of the SVG Working Group
+- final note: the SVG primer is by a member of the SVG Working Group

-- must work around svg quirks
-- quick easy access to data points
-- manual scaling is not fun

 ## Transitions
 - how do transitions work?